hibbitts-design/demo-docsify-open-course-starter-kit-local/README.md

 3. Go to **Settings** of your newly created repository, tap on the **Pages** tab, choose **main branch/docs folder** and finally tap the **Save** button (see more details in the [Docsify documentation](https://docsify.js.org/#/deploy?id=github-pages))
 4. And you're done! (view your new site using the provided URL on the **Pages** tab - it can take up to 20 minutes for your site to be initially available)

-Want to delete the fork dependency of your newly created repository?
+🔗 Change Linked GitHub Repository

-1. Tap the **Clone or download** button and copy the HTTPS address of your repository
+---
-2. Select the + sign in the top right corner, and choose **Import repository**
+1. Edit the file index.html in your repository
-3. Paste the URL of your forked repository (the new repository won't have the fork dependency)
+2. Find the current GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit/tree/master/docs and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/YourRepositoryName/tree/master/docs
-4. Delete the original forked repository via the repository **settings**
+3. Commit your changes

 💻 Editing your Docsify Site Locally
 ---